Bailey, Javins, and Carter LC

 • Transportation

-Another common cause of an explosion is machinery or equipment failure.
-This might happen because of negligent maintenance (e.g., failure to properly service the equipment) or because of a product defect.
-In this case, it may be possible to bring a claim against the party responsible for maintaining the machinery or the product manufacturer or distributor.
+Another frequent cause of industrial accidents is equipment failure.
+This can be due to negligent maintenance, such as failing to properly service machinery, or it can be a result of a product defect.
+In these cases, it may be possible to bring a claim against the party responsible for maintaining the machinery or against the manufacturer or distributor of the defective product.

 Speak With a Workplace Injury Lawyer About Your Case